-> - There’s a lovely beachside swimming pool to relax by with refreshments readily available.
+- There’s a lovely beachside swimming pool where you can relax and where refreshments are readily available.

-> - Some villas are quite high up on the mountain, so you will need to take a buggy down to the beach or to visit the resort’s restaurants for meals.
+- Some villas are quite high up on the mountain, so you will need to take a buggy down to the beach or to visit the resort’s restaurants for meals.
 This in itself might sound inconvenient, but you will never have to wait more than 5 minutes.

-> - The general manager welcomed me personally and also greeted me at breakfast.
+- The general manager welcomed me personally and also greeted me at breakfast.
+I noticed he did the same for other guests.
 This was a first (although I have stayed at many high-end resorts before), and in fact, this was a very nice gesture as it really makes you feel welcome.

-> - The staff was very efficient, discrete and friendly.
+- The staff was very efficient, discrete and friendly.
 They will do all they can to make you enjoy your holiday.

 - Food at the resort is expensive (as expected and on pair with other luxury hotels in the Seychelles) but truly outstanding.
 I enjoyed every single meal.
 In fact, the food was the best I had in the Seychelles.
 A 3 course diner costs about 75 euros per person (excluding wine).

 - The spa offers an amazing (and not overly expensive) wellness experience: stunning views, good massages, and extremely skilled therapists.